Chain-Breaking Fiction: Stories of Identity, Purpose, and Supernatural Power

 23 Whatever you do, work at it with all your heart, as working for the Lord, not for human masters, 24 since you know that you will receive an inheritance from the Lord as a reward.
 It is the Lord Christ you are serving.Colossians 3:23-24 NIV

-Current Work in Progress (WIP)
+Work in Progress (WIP) -out on query

 Meet Rowan Gillanders.
 Sixteen, loves puzzles, ciphers, and codes.
 Considered odd by her classmates, abhorrent by her six-year-old autistic sister, Faith, and ignored by her parents.
 She enters and wins a six-week study trip to Scotland, the place that has called her for as long as she can remember.
 Oh, did I mention, she has swirling puzzle pieces in her mind that cause terrible things to happen when they join together?
 Her greatest hope is that she can stave off her illness or insanity long enough to enjoy her trip.

 Meet Birk.
 Draoi (Scottish Dryad), seventeen, loves nothing and no one unless it benefits him in some way.
 At least that’s how he’d like to be.
 Unfortunately, he’s been given more than a Gift of Seeing from his dead mother, he’s inherited her intense emotions as well.
 Perhaps that is why he possesses such a weak Power Mark, and though he’s matured into full use of his essence-given power, no Gift has yet manifested.
 His next assignment for the Unseelie queen should prove his easiest yet––take part in some folklore tour and identify the lost faerie written about in the Ancient Prophecy and the Great Book of Patterns.
 Not that he believes in such things, but he’ll do most anything for the coin they’re paying, and to escape the constant pull toward the fiery-haired girl he glimpsed in a vision when he was twelve.